opensearch-project/data-prepper/docs/readme/trace_overview.md

 # Trace Analytics

-In the first release of SITUP, we officially  support only one SITUP pipeline for the Trace Analytics feature.
+In the first release of Data Prepper, we officially  support only one Data Prepper pipeline for the Trace Analytics feature.
 Below diagram represents the Trace Analytics pipelines,

 ![Trace Analytics Pipeline](images/TraceAnalyticsFeature.jpg)